 Endpoint detection in Precipitimetry.

-- q Direct: Ag+ ions titrated by thiocyante using ferric alum as indicator, End point: First faint red color.
+- q Direct: Ag+ ions titrated by thiocyanate using ferric alum as an indicator, Endpoint: First faint red color.

-- q Indirect: Known excess standard AgNO3 precipitate halides, cyanide, phosphate then back titrate excess unreacted AgNO3 by thiocyante using ferric alum as indicator, End point: First faint red color.
+- q Indirect: Known excess standard AgNO3 precipitate halides, cyanide, phosphate then back titrate excess unreacted AgNO3 by thiocyanate using ferric alum as an indicator, Endpoint: First faint red color.

-Here in determination of chloride concentration of water sample experiment we are using the indirect Volhard’s method (back titration):
+Here we are using the indirect Volhard’s method (back titration):

 Ag+ +Cl- → AgCl